 The customer should provide this Materials Safety Data Sheet to any person involved in the materials use or further distribution.
-Afrox requests the users (or distributors) of this product to read this Materials Safety Data Sheet carefully before usage.
-Further information can be obtained from the American National Standard Z49.1 Safety in Welding and Cutting.
+BOC requests the users (or distributors) of this product to read this Materials Safety Data Sheet carefully before usage.

 The information contained in this Material Safety Data Sheet relates only to the specific materials designated and may not be valid for such material used in combination with any other material or in any process.